-This Draft MSFD Monitoring Programme was adopted by the Cabinet on 21 February 2014.
-The summary is available for public inspection from 7 March to 17 April 2014.
-The entire document can be accessed online as background information to this summary.
+On 11 July 2014 the Cabinet adopted the MSFD Monitoring Programme, together with the Memorandum of Reply.
+The summary was available for public inspection from 7 March to 17 April 2014.
+The entire document was online available as background information to this summary.
 The Cabinet will respond to the results of the public inspection in a Report of Answers.
-The Cabinet will adopt the final MSFD Monitoring Programme, including the Report of Answers, by 15 July 2014, and report on it to the European Commission by 15 October 2014.
+The reactions have been addressed in the Memorandum of Reply and have led to textual explanations in the summary and this document.